deepanshu-bisht-dev/Python-Flask/README.md

 ---

 ## About
-This repo is part of my learning journey into backend web development.
-Still exploring — more coming as I go deeper into Flask.
+This repo is part of my learning journey into backend web development with Flask.
+Still exploring — more coming as I go deeper.

 ---